adjeielias90/Real-World-Datascience/readme.md

 Chances are, the solution or a variant of it exists in this repo.
 Knock yourself out.

-## Description

-A simple SVM(suppport vector machines) breast cancer classifier based on sk-learn.
-Cases are classified as malignant(serious) or benign(not serious) based on their classification score.

 ## Getting Started

 * How do I adapt this to my project?